By Mike Loughrin, CEO of Transformance Advisors

 2. Identify Strategic Priorities

-Ideally, your leadership team has identified 3 to 5 strategic initiatives that are designed to achieve your organization’s vision and mission.
+Ideally, your leadership team has identified 3 to 5 strategic initiatives which have been designed to achieve your organization’s vision and mission.
 These strategic initiatives would be the starting point for a vast majority of projects that will be funded by the organization.
 If you have this type of effective strategy execution program, then the selection committee should meet with the executive champion for each initiative to gain a shared understanding on how the six sigma approach can apply.

 Now, if your leadership team has not done the hard work of setting priorities in terms of 3 to 5 strategic initiatives, then you need an alternative approach.
 Your selection committee should meet with executives (the ones who should have established initiatives) to discuss organizational goals and priorities.